SkoolPlus/PET/my-notes/speaking/part-1.md

 **Q:** Where is your address?
 How far is it from your place to your university?

-**A:** My address is at 82 Nguyen Binh Khiem Street, Dang Giang Ward, Hai Phong City.
+**A:** My address is at 82 Nguyen Binh Khiem Street, Dang Giang Wa Phonrd, Haig City.
 It is not far from my university, so I **find it easy to get there** every day.

 **Q:** How do you go to your university every day?